cozygene/glint/docs/source/tissueheterogeneity.rst

 .. note:: Use `--out`_ in order to change the default output name.

-.. note:: Use `--houseman`_ together with `--gsave`_ in order to generate a new version of glint files with the computed cell count estimates (these will be included in the *datafile.samples.txt* file).
+.. note:: Use `--houseman`_ together with `--gsave`_ in order to generate a new version of GLINT files with the computed cell count estimates (these will be included in the *datafile.samples.txt* file).

 .. _--reference:

 **--reference**

 Allows to include user-supplied reference data.
 This argument gets path to a tab-delimited file of sites by cell types matrix of mean methylation levels (for each methylation site in each cell type).
 The first row should include "ID" followed by cell type names and the first column should include CpG identifiers.
-The default reference in glint contains 7 leukocyte cell types.
+The default reference in GLINT contains 7 leukocyte cell types.

 For example::